rafatuita/dashboard_wiki/Integrations.md

 ### Metric integrations

 Metric integrations allow Dashboard to show cpu and memory usage graphs, and sparklines of resources running inside the cluster.
+In order to make Dashboard resilient to metric provider crashes there was `--metric-client-check-period` flag introduced.
+By default every 30 seconds health of the metric provider will be checked and in case it crashes metrics will be disabled.

 #### Heapster